 4.6.1.1 Congestion-Related Responses.
-For the topology and experiment design we adopted, flows transiting through typical (N-class) access routers were must numerous and N-class routers were the slowest access routers.
-For these reasons, congestion tends to occur most often in N-class access routers, which affects the throughput of flows transiting such routers.
+For the topology and experiment design we adopted, flows transiting through the slowest (N-class) access routers were most numerous.
+For this reason, congestion tends to occur most often in N-class access routers, which affects the throughput of flows transiting such routers.
 The affected flows include DN, FN and NN flows, which our analysis showed to be significantly correlated.
 We selected NN flows as a representative flow class to consider.
-The throughput experienced by NN flows is likely to be affected by the number of active flows transiting N-class access routers and by the retransmission rate on those flows.
-Since flows transiting N-class access routers are most numerous, macroscopic measures of the number of active flows and the retransmission rate networkwide should be indicative of the level of congestion experienced by NN flows.
+The throughput experienced by NN flows is likely to be affected by the number of active flows transiting N-class access routers are most numerous, macroscopic measures of the number of active flows and the retransmission rate network-wide should be indicative of the level of congestion experienced by NN flows.
 For these reasons, we decided to consider y1, y10 and y22 as a related set of responses.